genetrydash/GBDASH/Readme.md

 ## Development Info

 The game is being developed with GBDK.
-This is just beginning its development, so there won't be too frequent updates
+This is just beginning its development, so there won't be too frequent updates.
 | contributor | What they did:|
 |---|---|
 |[Crafty Jumper](https://github.com/crafty-jumper) / [ElAngel378](https://github.com/ElAngel378)|Project creators and main developers